cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/kubernetes.md

 ## CustomResourceDefinition and Custom Objects

-The Cloudify Kubernetes Plugin supports creating and using [CustomResourceDefinition](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/)s.
+The {{< param product_name >}} Kubernetes Plugin supports creating and using [CustomResourceDefinition](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/)s.

 To create a **CustomResourceDefinition**, create a new Kubernetes Resource Node, like you would with any other supported resource type, by providing the path to a Kubernetes resource template in your node template: